JeffCohen/workbook/books/kiei925/4-rails/4-resources/7-redirects.md

 Sometimes we want to tell the browser to fetch another, pre-existing resource instead.

 This is called _redirection_.

-Suppose we're building a to-do list application, and the user wants to create a new item.
-We could implement this by creating an HTML view that looks like this:
+To demonstrate how to use redirection, suppose we're building a to-do list application, and the user has clicked on a button to create a new item.
+We could implement this by using an HTML view that creates a new row in the database like this:

 ``` erb
 <%%# This is app/views/items/create.html.erb %>